hypercharge/sdk_usage_examples/README.md

 	"channel" : "a5f82d1f7eb0d4ff2ff76120462a51dd1039e1af"
 }
 ```
-Theese 40 char hex strings are just dummies.
+The 40 char hex strings are just dummies.
 Replace them with your login, password and channel.

 Note: your `credentials.json` file is secret!
-Never push it to git or any other cvs!
+Never push it to git, svn or any other version control system!

 PHP
 ===